opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 The [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/) documentation provides additional details on configuring OpenSearch for viewing trace analytics.
 In particular, it documents how to use OpenSearch Dashboards.

-The [Trace Tuning page](trace_tuning.md) has information to help you tune and scale Data Prepper for trace analytics use cases.
+For more information about how to tune and scale Data Prepper for trace analytics, see [trace tuning](#trace-tuning).

 ## Migrating to Data Prepper 2.0